CXFirst/job-interview/README.md

 ## Description

 The base project is a simple calculator written in `ReactJs` that we want to pimp with scientific calculation done by third party services.
-The calculation operations should also be logged.
+The calculation operations should also be logged and replayable.

 ### Front